 Should you for example run a 32kHz loop, the flight controller will send DHSOT frames every 31.25µs - meaning you have to run at least DSHOT600 in order to keep up.

 In the section about Frames I mentioned a telemetry bit.
 The flight controller uses this bit to request telemetry information from the ESC.

 Telemetry information can be different things, for example the temperature of the ESC, or the eRPM with which the motor is spinning, current draw and voltage.

 CAUTION: Keep in mind that ESC telemetry is not bidirectional DSHOT and the communication is way too slow for RPM filtering to work properly.

 ESC telemetry requires a separate wire to transmit information back to the flight-controller.
 It is generally only available on KISS and BLHELI_32 ESC’s.
-The wire to the flight-controller can be shared between multiple ESC’s and is connected to the receive pin of an otherwise unused UART.
+The wire to the flight-controller can be shared between multiple ESC’s and is connected to the TX pin (for half duplex communication) of an otherwise unused UART.

 Which telemetry data is there?

 As mentioned in the section above, bits 1-47 are reserved for special commands, some of which are used to request telemetry.
 Of those commands, 42-47 are related to telemetry - please reference the table to see which telemetry data you can query.